 The health benefits of physical activity are independent of risk factors.
 For example, smokers who increase their physical activity will experience health benefits, even if they continue to smoke.

 Likewise, overweight or obese adults benefit from physical activity, even if they do not lose weight.
 Getting regular physical activity on most days of the week improves health in the following ways.
-All of these benefits can increase your quality of life.
+All these benefits can increase your quality of life.

 Promotes mental and cognitive health